microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/ConfiguringSpatialAwarenessMeshObserver.md

 * *None* - Observer will not render the mesh
 * *Visible* - Mesh data will be visible using the *Visible Material*
-* *Occlusion* - Mesh data will be occlude items in scene using teh *Occlusion Material*
+* *Occlusion* - Mesh data will be occlude items in scene using the *Occlusion Material*

 ![Select the Spatial Awareness System Implementation](../../Documentation/Images/SpatialAwareness/MRTK_SpatialAwareness_DisplayOptions.jpg)